A GTA Family Foundation · Trust-Based Giving

 We come to you

 We do our own research before reaching out.
-Most of our partnerships begin with a conversation we initiate — not an open call.
+All partnerships begin with a conversation we initiate — not an open call.

 02